 Our Detail-Oriented and Personalized Legal Representation – We are passionate about what we do, and we believe that getting to know our clients personally is one of the best ways to understand the immediate and long-term costs of their doctors’ negligence.
 As our client, you can expect to hear from us regularly, and you can expect to remain informed and involved at every stage of your case.

 For more information about filing a malpractice claim for IUGR, please contact us to arrange a free consultation.
-To schedule an appointment at your convenience, call or tell us how we can help online today.
+To schedule an appointment at your convenience, reach out today.
+A Connecticut intrauterine growth restriction lawyer could evaluate your case and advise you on your legal options for compensation.